 The area on the right is where your table displays.
 Unless you selected a saved table, this area will usually not contain any fields when you first open a dataset.
-The exception to this is if your administrator has configured mandatory fields or a default table, in which case these may be added to your table by default.
-You can add other fields to the table, but depending on how your system has been configured, you may or may not be able to remove the mandatory fields from the table.
+The exception to this is if your administrator has configured mandatory fields or a default table.
+If this is the case a basic table containing all the mandatory fields, or a default table, will appear in the section on the right even if you clicked New Table or double-clicked a dataset.
+You can then add fields to the table, and make other changes, but depending on how your system has been configured, you may or may not be able to remove the mandatory fields from the table.

 To create or update a table, select the fields you want from the list and add them to either the table rows, columns, wafers, or filters.
 For example (using the sample Retail Banking dataset), suppose we want to create a table with Gender in the rows and Marital Status in the columns:

-- If it is not already expanded, click the Customers folder to expand the list of available fields:
+- Click the Customers folder to expand the list of available fields:

-- Click Gender to expand the list of values available for this field:
+- Click the Gender folder to expand the list of values available for this field:

 - Select the check boxes next to the values you want to add to the table, for example Male and Female: